Capture and Beneficial Use of Landfill Gas and Leachate at the Salmon Arm Landfill

 In 2011 the CSRD decommissioned municipal landfill site area became a park.
 Two varieties of hybrid poplars adorn the cap.

 Looking down the plantation rows.

-Pictured is the BC Agrologist Institute group touring CSRD plantation cap.
-This forest cap, now 2 meters tall, utilized up to 6 gallons US per tree per day at the very first season end.
-On New Years day this plantation will be called “rising two”, meaning: growing to the second year.
+BC Agrologist Institute group touring CSRD plantation cap.
+This forest cap, at 2 meters tall, utilized up to 6 gallons US per tree per day at the very first season end.

-On the CSRD site is a winter time look after leaf drop.
-A methane gas well is pictured amongst the phytoremediation installation, (“park”).
+On the CSRD site, a winter time look after leaf drop.
+A methane gas well is pictured amongst the phytoremediation installation (“Park”).